mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-6.0.0-Release-Notes.md

 # MariaDB MaxScale 6.0 Release Notes

+The versioning scheme has changed; the major number will now change at every release which is not only a maintenance release.
+According to the old scheme, the version number would have been 2.6.

 Release 6.0 is a Beta release.

 This document describes the changes in release 6, when compared to